Every wish you had a cheatsheet for growth hacking? Then read on.

-If Dropbox were to tell you about their ideal initial customer, they’d probably say something like:
+For instance, if Dropbox were to tell you about their ideal initial customer, they’d probably say something like:

-A 22-year old white male, who is tech-savvy, lives in San Francisco or the Bay Area, is skinny, has only a few really good friends, wears XYZ brand clothes and spends most of his time online.
+A 22-year-old white male who is tech-savvy, lives in San Francisco or the Bay Area, is skinny, has only a few really good friends, wears XYZ brand clothes, and spends most of his time online.

 That’s how detailed you should be.

-And in the beginning, you actually want to cater exclusively to those people’s needs.
+In the beginning, you actually want to cater exclusively to those people’s needs.

 With a modern software product, what happens before the launch isn’t nearly as important as what happens after the launch.

 Dropbox didn’t throw a huge invite-only launch event.
-They just released to the public at TechCrunch50 in 2008.
+They released to the public at TechCrunch50 in 2008.